BenjaminGarza/javascript-library/README.md

 # Library
-The aim of this project was to rebuild an online library.
+The aim of this project was to build an online library.
 You can see the full instructions on [the odin project](https://www.theodinproject.com/courses/javascript/lessons/library).

 **Technology Used**
 * Javascript